 8: Plan Your Launch

 You’re a step away from the world of business my friend.
 This is where you get to pat yourself on the shoulder and be proud of the far you’ve come.
 Now all you need is to create your announcement assets such as banners, posters, email copy, website copy, announcement blog post etc.

 Have these scheduled to go out on your promotional day.
-If you have that announcement blog post, you can schedule in WordPress as well.
+If you have that announcement blog post, you can schedule it in WordPress as well.

 Send an email to your beta testers and affiliates using a tool like Convertkit letting them know that your business will go live the following day.
-Also include coupons if any that they can use to share your products.
+Also, include coupons if any that they can use to share your products.
 If you are running a launch offer, mention that as well.